International

 The International Office also runs the International Mentoring Programme, which matches international students with mentors, who will be able to help with all sorts of matters regarding you settling at Bielefeld university.

 The AStA (Allgemeiner Studierendenausschuss) is the elected student government at Bielefeld University and represents the interests of all students.
 It advocates for students in university committees, supports political participation, and works to improve study conditions.
-The AStA also coordinates student-led initiatives, autonomous departments, projects, and working groups.

-AStA offers various services including social and legal counselling, support with BAföG and financing questions, guidance for international students, and help with administrative or housing issues.
+AStA offers various services including social and legal counselling, support with BAföG and financing questions, guidance for international students, and help with administrative issues.
 It also manages the semester ticket framework, supports student initiatives, organizes events, and provides information on student rights and campus life.

 The Referat für Internationales & Migration is one of the main support points for international students within the AStA and assists you with challenges related to your studies, everyday life, or living in Bielefeld.
 We work in cooperation with the International Office, the ISR and many more institutions to improve the lives of international students.